-- Map the core knowledge of the key theoretical approaches to understanding the radio and online audio industries, and the professional practices in radio production, along with current intellectual challenges, and scholarly and professional techniques; - 2.
-Work independently, and in teams, to systematically produce radio programmes and audio for online media, developing strategies for innovation by applying traditions of research and enquiry to deal with complex issues in original cases; - 3.
-Critically evaluate professional practice in audio media, along with associated research traditions and current scholarship, and communicate their conclusions clearly to specialist and non-specialist audiences; - 4.
-Reflect on the implications of critical evaluations, in order to develop knowledge, understanding and skill in producing radio and audio programming.
+- 1. Map the core knowledge of the key theoretical approaches to understanding public relations as a discipline, and the professional practices in the PR industry, along with current intellectual challenges, and professional techniques; - Work independently and in teams to systematically develop PR strategies for innovation by applying research and promotional skills to deal with complex issues in original cases; - 3.
+Critically evaluate professional practice in public relations, and communicate their conclusions clearly to specialist and non-specialist audiences; - 4.
+Reflect on the implications of critical evaluations, in order to develop knowledge, understanding and skill in public relations.

-Learning teaching, and assessment methods used
+Learning, teaching and assessment methods used